High School for Gifted Students, Hanoi National University of Education: C3

 C3 stands for "Chuyen Su pham (CSP) Cubing Club".

 ASO

 ASO is the abbreviation for "Apply Science Organization".

 ADaPT

 ADaPT is the first Information Technology club of HNUE High School.
 This is where students have a chance to participate in assembling high-tech products, have an experience like in Startup projects, or simply just try out unique machines.
 At the same time, ADaPT provides you a place to hang out, learn, and exchange knowledge and ideas with everyone.

 ET Magic

 The first magic team where teammates can show their own skills in magic tricks.

 HE

-"HE" is the abbreviation for "History for Everyone", a history club founded in 2016.
+"HE" is the abbreviation for "History for Everyone", a history club founded in 2016 by Mrs Ninh Thị Lan Anh and Mrs Nguyễn Thị Thu Hà.